bioimagesuiteweb/examples/step04/README.md

 }` is a JavaScript function defined using the `fat arrow` syntax (see [this MDN article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) for more details).
-The argument `done` is the function which we will call when our task is __completed__.
-Tasks in gulp are `asynchronous`.
+The argument `done` is the function which we will call when our task is completed.
+Tasks in gulp are [asynchronous](https://eloquentjavascript.net/11_async.html).

-The second aspect is that we use a function (defined in this gulpfile) to execute `webpack` as an external program by calling its command line version `webpack-cli`.
+The second aspect is that we use a function defined in this gulpfile to execute `webpack` as an external program by calling its command line version `webpack-cli`.
 We simply pass as arguments the configuration file 'config/webpack.config.js' and webpack does the rest.

-Finally, the function `executeCommand` involves asynchronous processing and returns a JavaScript `Promise` -- see the [MDN article __Using Promises__](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) for more details.
+Finally, the function `executeCommand` involves asynchronous processing and returns a JavaScript `Promise` — see the [MDN article __Using Promises__](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) for more details.
 We could have re-written this code as:

     let promise=executeCommand(cmd,__dirname);
     promise.then( () => { done(); });
     promise.catch( () => { process.exit(1); });

-A promise inherently returns two events ('then' and 'catch') to which we can register event handlers.
-If everything goes well, we end up in `then` and if there is a problem in `catch`.
+A `Promise` can return into two different functions, `then` or `catch`.
+If the Promise finishes its function without incident and `resolve`s, it will exit to `then`, and if it `reject`s with an error it will exit to `catch`.
 See the code for `executeCommand` to see how this is created.
 The first has the form:

     promise.then( somefunction )